Chart Color Schemes

 Tarrawanna faces significant health challenges, as indicated by AreaSearch's assessment.

-The prevalence of common health conditions is substantially higher than average, particularly among older age cohorts.
-Only approximately 52% (~1,160 people) of the total population has private health cover, which is relatively low.
-The most prevalent medical conditions are arthritis (affecting 11.3% of residents) and mental health issues (8.4%).
-Conversely, 64.8% of residents claim to be completely free of medical ailments, compared to 63.3% across the Rest of NSW.
+The prevalence of common health conditions is substantially higher than average and even more so among older age groups.
+Only approximately 52% (~1,160 people) of the total population has private health cover.
+The most prevalent medical conditions are arthritis (11.3%) and mental health issues (8.4%).
+Conversely, 64.8% of residents report having no medical ailments, compared to 63.3% across Regional NSW.
 Health outcomes among working-age individuals in Tarrawanna are generally typical.
-However, with 28.8% of residents being aged 65 and over (644 people), which is higher than the Rest of NSW's 23.4%, health outcomes among seniors present some challenges, although they rank lower nationally compared to the broader population.
+The area has a higher proportion of seniors (28.9%, or 647 people) than Regional NSW (23.4%).
+While health outcomes among seniors present some challenges, they rank lower nationally compared to the broader population.

 Frequently Asked Questions - Health